guimeya/new_srs_lab/docs/index.rst

 Every user should have a profile page where they can edit their e-mail address, ID number, select program, language and password, see Figure 4.

-Figure 2 - Login page
+Fig: Login page
-Figure 3 – Search page
+Fig: Search page
-Figure 4 – Profile page
+Fig: Profile page

 In Figure 5, Students, instructor, visitors, TAs and administrators interact with the system through a web-portal.
 A student should be able to register on the web-portal in order to log in and manage his/her account.
 An administrator should also be able to log in to the web-portal where he/she can administer the system by for instance editing restaurant or user information.